 With the Celestron 21061 AstroMaster 70AZ Refractor, you get a very good viewing experience.
 The telescope makes it possible to view the moon, stars, planets and nebulae, and on very clear nights, it can even allow a user to catch sight of the moons of Jupiter and the rings of Saturn.
 The telescope has multi-coated optics that minimize the breakdown of light as it passes through the telescope, ensuring that images are bright and clear.
 The scope can magnify objects by up to 165 times their size, and has a convenient accessory tray.

-Easy to set up and take apart, the Celestron 21061 AstroMaster 70AZ Refractor is convenient and portable.
+Easy to set up and take apart, the Celestron 21061 AstroMaster 70AZ Refractor is convenient and at just 18 pounds is also extremely portable.
 The telescope has a unique permanent star pointer built into its design that makes tracking the movements of celestial bodies much simpler for kids and beginners.
 With the telescope, you receive access to a database that includes 10,000 celestial objects.
 This allows children to learn more about what they’re seeing in the night sky, and to find out what objects to look for during stargazing sessions on any particular night of the year.

 There are only two main drawbacks to purchasing the Celestron 21061 AstroMaster 70AZ Refractor.
 The first is that like all refractor telescopes, this model is heat sensitive, so it must be used away from vents and may not work properly on very hot days outdoors.
 The other problem is that the mount for the telescope is rather small in size.
 While this is perfect for children, it can make it difficult for adults to use the telescope properly for long periods of time.